OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-ranges.md

 ## Find a cell using string matching (preview)

 > [!NOTE]
-> The Range object's `find` function is currently available only in public preview (beta).
-To use this feature, you must use the beta library of the Office.js CDN: https://appsforoffice.microsoft.com/lib/beta/hosted/office.js.
+> The Range object's `find` function is currently available only in public preview.
+To use this feature, you must use the preview version of the Office JavaScript library from the [Office.js CDN](https://appsforoffice.microsoft.com/lib/beta/hosted/office.js).
+The [type definition file] (https://appsforoffice.microsoft.com/lib/beta/hosted/office.d.ts) for TypeScript compilation and Intellisense and is also found at the CDN.
+For more information on our upcoming APIs, please visit [Excel JavaScript API requirement sets](/reference/requirement-sets/excel-api-requirement-sets?branch=AlexJ-ReqSets#excel-javascript-preview-apis).
-> If you are using TypeScript or your code editor uses TypeScript type definition files for IntelliSense, use https://appsforoffice.microsoft.com/lib/beta/hosted/office.d.ts.

 The `Range` object has a `find` method to search for a specified string within the range.
 It returns the range of the first cell with matching text.
 The following code sample finds the first cell with a value equal to the string **Food** and logs its address to the console.
 Note that `find` throws an `ItemNotFound` error if the specified string doesn't exist in the range.
 If you expect that the specified string may not exist in the range, use the [findOrNullObject](excel-add-ins-advanced-concepts.md#42ornullobject-methods) method instead, so your code gracefully handles that scenario.